What is TPLO surgery?

 After the surgery, your top priorities will include protecting surgical wounds, letting the anesthesia clear, maintaining your dog’s comfort, restricting activity, and minimizing disruption to your household routine.

 To guarantee that everything is going smoothly, routine checkups will begin two weeks after the surgery.
 In the weeks following, your veterinarian will take X-rays to make sure that your pet is healing properly.

-Click for more details around the recovery process, follow-ups, etc – TPLO Recovery
+Click for more details about the recovery process, follow-ups, etc. – TPLO Recovery.

 Additional advice for recovering from tibial plateau leveling osteotomy (TPLO) surgery

 To expedite your dog’s recovery while following the necessary protocols, here are some suggestions on how you can facilitate the process.